 Mosa is the proud recipient of Cradle to Cradle’s prestigious Innovation Award for 2014!
 The prestigious distinction was handed to us during a lavish celebration event in New York in November, where we received the title of Innovator of the Year.
 That makes us the first ceramic tile company to gain full Cradle to Cradle Silver certification for its entire tile collection!

 Many manufactures across multiple industries have made sustainability a core value in their marketing messages.
 In response to this demand, new sustainability labels are constantly being created.
 The proliferation of labels, some of which are just mere marketing ploys, creates rampant confusion among architects and designers trying to choose a truly sustainable product.
 Given the current time constraints and pressures, researching the various labels that exist is often times difficult.
-Here are five facts about Cradle to Cradle Certified products that may help give a better understanding of what this product label means to you.
+Here are three facts about Cradle to Cradle (C2C) certified products that may help give a better understanding of what this product label means to you.